lix-project/lix/README.md

 # nix-eval-jobs

-This project evaluates nix attributes sets in parallel with a streamable json output.
-This is useful for time and memory-intensive evaluations such as nixos machines i.e. in a CI context.
-Evaluation happens with a controlable number of threads that are restarted if their memory consumption grows beyond a threshold.
+This project evaluates nix attributes sets in parallel with streamable json output.
+This is useful for time and memory intensive evaluations such as NixOS machines, i.e. in a CI context.
+The evaluation is done with a controllable number of threads that are restarted when their memory consumption exceeds a certain threshold.

-For ease of integration nix-eval-jobs creates garbage collection roots for each evaluated derivation (drv file not the build) inside the supplied attribute.
-This prevent race conditions between nix garbage collection service and nix builds processes started by the user.
+To facilitate integration, nix-eval-jobs creates garbage collection roots for each evaluated derivation (drv file, not the build) within the provided attribute.
+This prevents race conditions between the nix garbage collection service and user-started nix builds processes.

 ## Why using nix-eval-jobs?

-- Faster evaluation due the use of threads
+- Faster evaluation by using threads
-- Memory used for evaluation is reclaimed after nix-eval-jobs is finished so that the build can use it.
+- Memory used for evaluation is reclaimed after nix-eval-jobs finish, so that the build can use it.
 - Evaluation of jobs can fail individually

 ## Example